ITV News presenter Rageh Omaar ‘recovering at home’ after hospital treatment

 “We are wishing Rageh a speedy recovery and look forward to him being back on screen when he feels ready.”

-Omaar added in a statement: “I would like to thank everyone for their kindness and good wishes, especially all the medical staff, all my wonderful colleagues at ITV News, and our viewers who expressed concern.
+Omaar added in a statement shared by ITV: “I would like to thank everyone for their kindness and good wishes, especially all the medical staff, all my wonderful colleagues at ITV News, and our viewers who expressed concern.

 “At the time, I was determined to finish presenting the programme.
 I am grateful for all the support I’ve been given.”